 And speaking of questions, get them ready.
 Write down any concerns you might have with a new puppy.
 We can answer anything from why he may be itchy, to how to get house training down pat, and how to stop her from chewing everything in sight!
 Our veterinarians and veterinary technicians can help get you started on the right foot with your new family member!

 How much do puppy vaccinations cost?

-Core vaccines include a full physical exam, a complimentary nail trim, DHPP, and when it is time to administer, rabies.
-Based on the history and lifestyle of your new puppy, your doctor may recommend bordatella (often heard as kennel cough), and leptospirosis vaccines for an additional fee per vaccine.
+Core vaccines include a full physical exam, a complimentary nail trim, DHPP, Lepto and when it is time to administer, rabies.
+Based on the history and lifestyle of your new puppy, your doctor may recommend bordetella (often heard as kennel cough), for an additional fee.
 Please feel free to contact us at any time and we will be happy to assist you in creating a vaccine schedule for your pet, as well as a quote for your visit.